 7. Visit the Hometown of Superman

-Mark your calendars for June 6 – June 9 for the Superman Celebration where over 100,000 people celebrate the Man of Steel.
+Mark your calendars for the annual Superman Celebration in June where over 100,000 people celebrate the Man of Steel.
 Don’t forget to wear your superman costume to win the best-dressed contest, participate in superhero game shows, enjoy (or participate) in a peanut butter and jelly eating contest, or meet actual movie stars.
 Sounds like a super fun time for the family!

 It’s no secret that kids LOVE seeing animals.
-Not only will you find almost every animal at the Brookfield Zoo, but it caters to families and children.
+You find most of your favorite animals at the Brookfield Zoo, and it caters to families and children.
 Within the zoo is the Hamill Family Play Zoo, where kids are encouraged to do what they do best – touch, explore, build, and do.

 Bring the whole family to the Zoo and book your hotel in Brookfield for your stay!

-To see animals more in their natural setting, look no further than the Wildlife Prairie State Park.
-At the Wildlife Prairie State Park, you’ll find bison, black bears, and other 50 native species to Illinois roaming around the grounds.
-For more of a wild time, catch a ride on their safari-like bus that drives through the prairie where elk and bison wander freely or ride the train to view the surroundings from a different point of view.
+To see animals more in their natural setting in the Prairie State, look no further than the Wildlife Prairie Park.
+At the park, you’ll find bison, black bears, and other 50 native species to Illinois roaming around the grounds.
+For more of a wild time, catch a ride on their safari-like bus.
+It drives through the prairie where elk and bison wander freely or ride the train to view the surroundings from a different point of view.
 For an even more unique experience, spend the night on the grounds sleeping in a cabin, cottage, tent, a real caboose car, or stables.

 Growling for more animal interactions?
-Check out this list of family-friendly animal outings around Chicago and a list of free zoos across the nation.
+Check out this list of family-friendly animal outings around Chicago.

-If you need a break from history, come during one of the ten days of the Illinois State Fair, one of the largest agricultural fairs in the country.
+If you are in Springfield and need a break from history, visit during the Illinois State Fair.
+It is one of the largest agricultural fairs in the United States.
 From good but not-good-for-you foods to can’t-miss-attractions such as a cow sculpted from 500 pounds of butter, the fair is anything but ordinary.
-For other diversions, visit the Henson Robinson Zoo or the Knight’s Action Park & Caribbean Water Adventure.
+For other diversions, visit the Henson Robinson Zoo or the Knight’s Action Park & Splash Kingdom.